-The T20 World Cup 2022 to be hosted by Australia, is set to begin on 16 October 2022.
-Eight teams divided into two groups will play 12 qualifier matches.
-Four teams will join the already qualified eight teams in the Super 12 stage of the competition.
+The T20 World Cup 2023, currently underway, is being hosted by Australia.
+The competition will begin in October 2023.
+Eight teams divided into two groups played 12 qualifier matches.
+Four teams have joined the already qualified eight teams in the Super 12 stage of the competition.

-Defending champions Australia will try to exploit a home advantage in a bid to retain the title they won last year.
-However, several other teams, especially India, could make it tough for the Aussies.
-This is something I take into account in my T20 World Cup predictions.
+Defending champions Australia were expected to exploit their home advantage to retain the title they won last year.
+However, other teams in their group, mainly New Zealand and England, made it tough for the Aussies.
+I have taken this into account in my T20 World Cup predictions.
 You can also learn about top T20 World Cup betting sites.

-What Are My Predictions for the 2022 T20 World Cup?
+What Are My T20 World Cup 2023 Astrology Predictions?

-In this T20 World Cup predictions article, I provide my comprehensive predictions for the 2022 T20 World Cup.
-As a cricket enthusiast, I would like to share the following predictions.
-Note: My every ICC T20 World Cup prediction is based on my expertise borne of experience.
+In this T20 World Cup predictions article, I provide my comprehensive predictions for the 2023 T20 World Cup.
+As a cricket enthusiast, I would like to share the following T20 World Cup predictions.
+Note: all my ICC T20 World Cup predictions are based on my expertise borne of experience.

 T20 World Cup Prediction Astrology